aeonSolutions/AeonLabs-HomeAutomation-Distributed-power_storage/README.md

 <br>

-**The ideia**
+**The idea**

 To solve the 30% wasted on conversion, the only way is, to reduce to the minimum "power bricks" needed /required.
 This can be achieved by installing several electricity lines in parallel connected to each power outlet in a room, nowadays with built-in USB connectivity.
-USB-C power delivery is capable to manage automatically powerlines up to 20V 5A DC meaning all indoor LED illumination, laptop computers, smartphones & tablets, and all smart devices including big OLED TV screens.
+USB-C power delivery is capable of managing automatically powerlines up to 20V 5A DC meaning all indoor LED illumination, laptop computers, smartphones & tablets, and all smart devices including big OLED TV screens.

 One possible solution to solve electricity consumption in standby mode is by using a micro stepped DC motor connected to simple electronics with "deep sleep" with or without wireless capabilities.
 This way is possible to lower consumption to 2-8uA @ 3.3V DC.

-The main objective of this project is to negotiate power delivery to each individual power outlet sockets from a master Distributed Power Management System.
-Is possible to achive this using only 2 wires where one of them is used for both power and data transmission.
-There's a really good one-wire library [here](https://github.com/M-o-a-T/owslave) that enables one to build such power delivery setup.
+The main objective of this project is to negotiate power delivery to each individual power outlet socket from a master Distributed Power Management System.
+Is possible to achieve this using only 2 wires where one of them is used for both power and data transmission.
+There's a really good one-wire library [here](https://github.com/M-o-a-T/owslave) that enables one to build such a power delivery setup.

 <br>

-If you prefer, can read about my prototype iteration tests on Hackster.IO.
+If you prefer, can read about my prototype iteration tests on Hackster.
+IO.
 Here's the [link](https://www.hackster.io/mtpsilva).

 <br>

 ## Electronic Devices Prototyped
 - [Smart Distributed DC Power Management](https://github.com/aeonSolutions/AeonLabs-Distributed-Power-Solutions-Smart-Distributed-DC-Power-Management/tree/main)

-This smart distributed DC power management and charging device has the purpose to charge 5V DC battery walls and power packs from the main 220V AC line at home.
+This smart distributed DC power management and charging device has the purpose of charging 5V DC battery walls and power packs from the main 220V AC line at home.
 The innovation of this power charging device is in the ability to schedule charging to specific times during the day and night according to the price of electricity change.
-It can be programmed using machine learning to connect to a electricity market data source and calculate the best time to schedule battery charging according to the price variations on the electricity markets.
+It can be programmed using machine learning to connect to an electricity market data source and calculate the best time to schedule battery charging according to the price variations in the electricity markets.

 <p align="center">
    <img height="250px" src="https://github.com/aeonSolutions/AeonLabs-Distributed-Power-Solutions-Smart-Distributed-DC-Power-Management/blob/main/media/pcb_front.png">